 The consistent elements between my works of art are change and motion.
 Over time I learned to toy with motion and emotion to produce works that speak.
 Proportion, scale, and color manipulation work together to achieve this.
 I take influence from the world around me via travel and exploration of the world.
 Experiencing life to the fullest is the duty of an artist and I take it very seriously.
-Seeking more, learning infinitely, and adapting to change are a few of my super powers.
+Seeking more, learning infinitely, and adapting to change are mandatory traits to carry art to the next level.
 I draw, record, write, photograph and read as much as possible.
-Most importantly, I have stared at the world until understanding what it means to “see.”
+Most importantly, I have viewed the world until understanding what it means to “see.”

 At age 12 I began drawing with a deep interest in perfecting realism.
 I copied Disney characters and Franklin the Turtle from my little brother’s book collection.
-Of course, my dog missed attention and ruined my best work back then.
-But, I was resilient at and only cried a little.
+One day my dog, missing attention, ruined my best work back then.
+But, I was resilient at age 10 and only cried a little.
 Later in life true heartbreak followed when I lost my entire art collection.. everything I had ever created in high school was gone to a leak in the roof.
 That killed me.
 My history was depleted and so was my heart for drawing.
-But I was quickly learning to let go of the work I produced.
+What I did not know was that I was learning the art of letting go.

-My maiden name is Harper, thus old copyright tags on photos from my first website, above.
-This shows some of my realism work.
-I do not enjoy realism much, but I feel I mastered it as well as I needed to during school.
+I do not enjoy realism much, but I mastered it as well as I needed to during school.
 It never challenged me the same way abstract work does.
 To make others enjoy an abstract work of art feels impossible and that challenge elates me.
 Technically in school I learned quality art is that which is enjoyed by a large percent of the population.
 There are rules to making good art.
 Repetition, Scale, Transparency, Proportion, Composition, Texture and many other things contribute to the beauty of fine art.
 Creating interesting art from scratch is one of the world’s greatest challenges.